 What Does an Auto Mechanic Do?

 More than 90% of American households own a vehicle, so it’s no surprise that the people who keep them running are in demand.

 Auto mechanics — also known as vehicle technicians, automotive technicians and auto service technicians — inspect, maintain and repair cars and light trucks.
 They perform a wide variety of services including computer diagnostics, safety inspections and maintenance tasks like oil changes.
 They repair brakes, air conditioning, suspension, emission systems and more.

 As cars and trucks evolve, automotive technicians increasingly use highly sophisticated equipment and computer software.
-But that doesn’t mean the computer solves the problem for you!
-It just means you need to be comfortable with the technology that makes working with modern cars possible.
+This equipment helps diagnose vehicle issues, so mechanics and technicians need to be comfortable with the technology that makes working with modern cars possible.

 If you’re good at troubleshooting and have a willingness to learn, becoming an auto mechanic or auto technician could be a rewarding career.
 Keep reading to learn more.

 - Perform diagnostic tests on vehicles via tablet, laptop or mobile device